jatin69/python-parser/readme.md

 - The following packages are required
   + gnu's lex yacc `sudo apt-get install bison flex`
   + make utility `sudo apt-get install build-essential`
-- go to source folder `cd src`
+- go to source folder `cd python-expression-parser`
 - `make clean` to remove old stuff lying around
 - `make` to build : this will generate the usual files
-- `make run` to execute or simply run `./parser`
+- `make run` to execute or simply run `./expression-parser`

 ## How to debug

-- go to source folder `cd src`
+- go to source folder `cd python-expression-parser`
 - `make clean` to remove old stuff lying around
 - `make debug` to build with debugging flags.
 This will generate a lot of extra files.
-Browse them.
+Browse them to know more about them.
-- `make run` to execute the debuggin enables executable or simply run `./parser`
+- run `./debug-expression-parser`

 ## Challenges